evan-dickinson/md4mefi/faq.md

 ---

-You can also leave the second bracket in a link empty, to use the text as the name of the link.
+And you can leave the second bracket in a link empty, to use the text as the name of the link.

 Never had an Indian mom?
 You poor, deprived wretch!
 Meet [Manjula][].